LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 also mark read only supports single now. a list would just be max anyway. removed max id since it's not really of much use.

+client loop has been removed. embrace implicit loop as asyncio does now